Gru97/Notes/The5DysfunctionsOfATeam.md

 What helps people stay accountable is the fear of letting down their teammates.
 What we expect from others should be totally clear.
 ### 5. Inattention to results
+Results are those goals that managers set for a specific period of time to reach.
+The wrong thing to focus on, apart from results, is the team status and individual status.
+Team status means team members are satisfied by being part of a specific team/company.
+Individual status means each team member cares only about his/her personal goal, career advancement, etc.
+To overcome this issue, goals and results must be clear in a team, and we should reward members only based on achieving those results.